dndinh7/animation-toolkit/assignments/a2-interpolation/Readme.md

 ![unique](https://user-images.githubusercontent.com/72237791/134752702-b40db58a-7d26-4dee-a75c-cc2c7361702f.gif)

 My unique animation is trying to simulate throwing a ball and having it bounce 4 times before stopping.
 I naively implemented this using 4 segments.
-To throw a ball: press 'spacebar' to throw one ball and you can repeatedly throw them.
-The balls will disappear after the number of balls hits a certain threshold.
+To throw a ball: press 'spacebar', and you can repeatedly throw them.
+The balls will disappear after the number of balls hits a certain threshold, in this case it's 50.